Indore - Charlapalli Humsafar Express (Train: 20915/20916)

-The 20915 / 20916 Indore - Lingampalli Humsafar Express is an express train of the Indian Railways connecting in Madhya Pradesh and in Hyderabad, Telangana.
-Train no. 20915 leaves Indore Junction at 11:15 every Saturday and arrives Lingampalli at 12:55 the next Sunday.
-The return train 20916 leaves Lingampalli at 21:40 every Sunday and arrives Indore Junction at 00:25 the next Tuesday.
-Lingampalli-Inodre Humsafar Express runs with an average speed of 58 km/h.
+The 20915 / 20916 Indore - Cherlapally Humsafar Express is an express train of the Indian Railways connecting in Madhya Pradesh and Charlapalli railway station in Hyderabad, Telangana.
+Train no. 20915 leaves Indore Junction at 11:15 every Saturday and arrives Cherlapally at 2:15 the next Sunday.
+The return train 20916 leaves Charlapalli at 20:45 every Sunday and arrives Indore Junction at 00:25 the next Tuesday.
+Charlapalli-Inodre Humsafar Express runs with an average speed of 58 km/h.

 Coach composition

 The train composes of Sleeper and 3-tier AC sleeper designed by Indian Railways with features of LED screen display to show information about stations, train speed etc. and will have announcement system as well, Vending machines for tea, coffee and milk, bio toilets in compartments as well as CCTV cameras.